 Feedback was received and considered on the environment report scope through consultation with the TRG for the project.

-Public feedback received during the preparation of the scoping requirements for other VMFRP projects was considered e.g. public submission on the EES scoping requirements for the nearby Hattah Lakes North and Belsar-Yungera Floodplain Restoration Projects.
+Public feedback received during the preparation of the scoping requirements for other VMFRP projects was also considered e.g. public submission on the EES scoping requirements for the nearby Hattah Lakes North and Belsar-Yungera Floodplain Restoration Projects.

 What consultation will be conducted for the environment report process?